pnp/sp-dev-fx-webparts/samples/react-graph-reports/README.md

 Here are main features for this application

 - Material UI Components (Tab)
-- Microsoft Graph API to reterive Office 365 Usage reports
+- Microsoft Graph API to retrieve Office 365 Usage reports
 - ChartJS integrations
 - Dependency Injection in SPFX using Service Scope